Maddrax: Daa’muren

 Daa’muren are aliens created by the Wandler entities on planet Daa’mur as their servants.
 The Daa’mur called the living mountains who were their creators Oqualun.
 When Daa’mur came to an end, the Daa’mur joined the Wandler on their journey, transferring their minds into crystalline memory banks inside the Oquualun.
 When one Wanderer (Christopher-Floyd) reached earth, the Daa’muren began to transform the planet to fit their needs.
 They began to create new races, f. e.
 Taratzen out of rats or Nosfera out of humans to find new host bodies.
 Finally they decided to build completely new bodies.
 This gave them a shape shifting ability but made them vulnerable to low temperature.
 The Daa’muren also tried to get control over Matjunis, the son of Maddrax, GRÜN and Aruula to serve their plans.

 The conflict ended, when the Wandler woke up and realized the damage that was caused.
-Deciding to leave earth's life alone it summoned its Daa’muren (almost all obeyed) and continued its travel.
+Deciding to leave Earth's life alone it summoned its Daa’muren (almost all obeyed) and continued its travel.

 Hydree

 The Hydree are a native Martian race.
 They developed intelligence and discovered early in history, that Mars loses most of its water reserves.
 The Hydree are an aquatic race, so they decided to evacuate to another planet with sufficient water: Earth.
 For the emigration the Hydree installed a kind of permanent interplanetary transporter beam, causing not only changes in space but also in time.
 Because nobody stayed on Mars to use the off – switch, millions of years later this invention caused the aircraft of Commander Drax final mission to jump into future instead of being destroyed by the shockwave of a comet-impact.

-After moving to earth the Hydree society declined.
-Only after the impact the former martians started to try to influence earths faith.
+After moving to Earth the Hydree society declined.
+Only after the impact the former Martians started to try to influence Earth's faith.

 The Hydree are also the inventors of a weapon named Flächenräumer, that malfunctioned and started to cause instable parallel universes.

 Nosfera

 The Nosfera are the result of experiments, the Daa’muren have made with humans.
 A child with at least one Nosfera parent grows up like an ordinary child.
-As soon as his or her adolescence begins the child develops a kind of blood cancer, causing dangerous changes that match to several vampire legends: The child gets sensible to light, especially, when the skin is exposed to the sun, the body functions begin to fail, etc.
+As soon as his or her adolescence begins the child develops a kind of blood cancer, causing dangerous changes that match to several vampire legends: The child gets sensible to light, especially, when the skin is exposed to sunlight, the body functions begin to fail, etc.

 Nosfera have to drink blood to survive.
 Their society is organized in orders (like knight orders in old time).
 Nosfera are good fighters, especially fencers.

 The Nosfera order of Millan (a settlement at the ruins of today's Italian Milano) came under the influence of a time traveler who called himself Jacobo.
 Jacobo tried to fulfill the changes, the Daa’muren have begun with inbreeding and crossbreeding, hoping he can create a super – race destined to world domination.
 Aruula and Maddrax ended the project.